Exercise 2 Solutions

 import cantera as ct

-#define species 2 as nitrogen
+#define state 1 as nitrogen

 #redefine pressure in Pa